NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/hps_database_backend.md

 A typical value that retains high performance and provides good cluster utilization is 2-5x the number of machines in your Redis cluster.
 The default value is `8`.

-* `max_get_batch_size` and `max_set_batch_size`: Integer, specifies optimization parameters.
-Mass lookup and insert requests to distributed endpoints are chunked into batches.
-For maximum performance, these two parameters should be large.
+* `max_batch_size`: Integer, specifies optimization parameters.
+Mass lookup and insert requests to distributed endpoints are chunked into `max_batch_size`-sized batches.
+For maximum performance, this parameters should be large.
 However, if the available memory for buffering requests in your endpoints is limited or you experience transmission stability issues, specifying smaller values can help.
-By default, both parameters are set to `65536`.
+The default value is `65536`.
 With high-performance networking and endpoint hardware, try setting the values to `1000000`.

+  *Note: when using the Redis backend (`type = "redis_cluster"`) is used in conjunction with certain open source versions of Redis, setting a maximum batch size above `262143` (2^18 - 1) can lead to obscure errors and, therefore, should be avoided.*

 * `enable_tls`: Boolean, allows enabling TLS/SSL secured connections with Redis clusters.
 The default is `False` (=disable TLS/SSL).
 Enabling encryption may slighly increase latency and decrease the overall throughput when communicating with the Redis cluster.